aimas/TuniErp-8.0/doc/howtos/backend.rst

 Models can be configured by setting a number of attributes at their definition.
-The most important attribute is :attr:`~openerp.models.Model._name` which is required and defines the name for the model in the Odoo system.
+The most important attribute is :attr:`~openerp.models.Model._name` which is required and defines the name for the model in the TuniERP system.
 Here is a minimally complete definition of a model::

     from openerp import models